UC LIVE Internship Program

-UC LIVE, Ursinus College Leaders in Vocational Exploration, is an intentional vocational discernment program built upon the recent funded internship programs through the Harold C. Smith Foundation in support of Ursinus QUEST.
+UC LIVE, Ursinus College Leaders in Vocational Exploration, is an intentional vocational discernment program funded through the Harold C. Smith Program in support of Ursinus QUEST.

 Funding was generated from the generous receipt of an $862,000 implementation grant from the Harold C. Smith Foundation in Christian Studies to support the religious, spiritual, and vocation discernment of students through experiential learning.
 The Reverend Dr. Harold C. Smith was an Ursinus graduate of the Class of 1955 and former Board of Trustee Member.

-- Rising sophomores, juniors, and seniors of all majors and worldviews encouraged to apply
+- Current sophomores, juniors, and seniors of all majors and worldviews eligible to apply

 - Internship with non-profit, service organization, or community group